 The service aid allows you to recover data from an old drive when replacing it with a new drive.
-The service aid only supports copying from a drive to another drive of similar size.
-This service aid cannot be used to update to a different size drive.
+The service aid only supports copying from a drive to another drive of similar size; it cannot be used to update a different size drive.
 The migratepv command should be used when updating drives.
 The service aid recovers all LVM software reassigned blocks.
 To prevent corrupted data from being copied to the new drive, the service aid aborts if an unrecoverable read error is detected.
 To help prevent possible problems with the new drive, the service aid aborts if the number of bad blocks being reassigned reaches a threshold.

 The procedure for using this service aid requires that both the old and new disks be installed in or attached to the system with unique SCSI addresses.
-This requires that the new disk drive SCSI address must be set to an address that is not currently in used and the drive be installed in an empty location.
-If there are no empty locations, then one of the other drives has to be removed.
-Once the copy is complete, only one drive may remain installed.
-Either remove the target drive to return to the original configuration, or perform the following procedure to complete the replacement of the old drive with the new drive.
+This requires that the new disk drive SCSI address must be set to an address that is not currently being used and the drive be installed in an empty location.
+If there are no empty locations, one of the other drives can be temporarily removed.
+Once the disk copy is complete, either remove the target drive to return to the original configuration, or perform the following procedure to complete the replacement of the old drive with the new drive: